subzerodev/WeebBot/README.md

 # WeebBot
-simple python script to check if a group of friends are online and notify through the bot
+Using a raspberry pi with leds and an eink display, it will light up to notify when a user has entered a voice channel on the server running the bot

 # Setup